-Since the chord progression is the same for both parts of 'Angeline', and since, in Bluegrass jam arrangements of this tune (as distinguished from Old Time arrangements), it is usually only one person who plays the lead at a time, the need will rarely arise at a bluegrass jam to know in advance which part the leader intends on starting with.
-This is just as much the case at our beginner jam: for even though we do collective breaks in which all instruments of the same kind play their breaks at once, the person who starts the tune off gets to play through the form once (AABB) with no one else playing a break along with him.
+Since the chord progression is the same for both parts of Angeline The Baker, and since, in Bluegrass jam arrangements of this tune, it is usually only one person who plays the lead at a time, the need will rarely arise at a bluegrass jam to know in advance which part the leader intends on starting with.
+This is just as much the case at our beginner jam: for even though we do collective breaks in which all instruments of the same kind play their breaks at once, and some breaks in which all the instruments play their breaks at once, the person who starts the tune off gets to play through the form once (AABB) with no one else playing a break along with him.
 (During the first pass through the tune, everyone else besides the person who kicked off the tune should be playing backup.)

 Nevertheless, it is important to pay attention to which part the tune starts with, the lower part or the higher part, for each person who does a break on the tune will be expected to play the parts in the same order as the person who kicked off the song.
 This is standard practice in bluegrass jams, and this procedure helps to minimize confusion.